VanBortleLab/RNApolymerase_metamap/README.md

 # Overview:

 We applied a uniform, context-agnostic framework for scoring RNA polymerase (Pol) I, II, and III occupancies using > 200 ChIP-seq experiments performed in human tissues and cell lines, facilitating unbiased annotation of polymerase occupancy and overlap.
-This repository includes processed files and details related to our manuscript: KC et al., ...
+We additionally survey specific factors related to Pol III, including TFIIIB subunits BRF1 and TBP, TFIIIC subunits GTF3C1, -2, -5, and SNAPC complex proteins SNAPC1, -2, -4, and -5.
+This repository specifically includes details and links to processed files related to our manuscript: KC et al., ...

 # Data processing:

-We retrieved available ChIP-seq data corresponding to complex-specific Pol I, II, and III subunits.
+We retrieved available ChIP-seq data corresponding to complex-specific Pol I, II, and III subunits (see underlying data, below).
 Previous mapping experiments for human Pol I are exceptionally limited, with only 2 datasets for binding of the large subunits, POLR1A and POLR1B.
 Pol II datasets are significantly more abundant, with 153 POLR2A ChIP-seq experiments available for the large subunit of Pol II.
 ChIP-seq experiments for Pol III, on the other hand, include a multitude of Pol III-specific subunits, including POLR3A, -B, -C, -D, -E, and -G

 <p align="center">
 <img src="Pol_subunits.png" width="700px">